wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   4\.
 The Prosecutor may, at any time, reconsider a decision whether to initiate an investigation or prosecution based on new facts or information.

-### Article 54 Duties and powers of the Prosecutor with respect to investigations
+### Article 54---Duties and powers of the Prosecutor with respect to investigations

 *   1\.
 The Prosecutor shall: